Cian-Chambliss/helpserver/README.md

 * 1.0.53 Added a server health endpoint called 'diag' (determine if updates are received and if busy processing updates).
 * 1.0.52 Added filtering of index.html, which is assumed to represent the 'parent' (i.e. folder) node.
 * 1.0.51 Added support for both gzip & deflate (microsoft edge doesn't appear to work with deflate even though it has the accept header)
-* 1.0.50 Changed helperserver_flatten to propogate the deepest 'singleton' title - this removes unused 'general' titles.
+* 1.0.50 Changed helperserver_flatten to propagate the deepest 'singleton' title - this removes unused 'general' titles.
 * 1.0.49 Added support for new helperserver_flatten function, don't cache the metadata for the top level page (always re-read).
 * 1.0.48 Added setting for top level 'overview' of table of contents.
-* 1.0.47 Cleanup of handling for copy entries to root (elimiate levels of tree)
+* 1.0.47 Cleanup of handling for copy entries to root (eliminate levels of tree)
 * 1.0.46 CSS style sheet changes to cause helperserver_toc to be hidden.
 * 1.0.45 Added slight indent to TOC style + fixed breadcrumb display for subtoc
 * 1.0.44 Fixed embedded TOC in help pages to work with the single page DIV loading
 * 1.0.43 Added pruning of empty branches after branches are moved + merge '/' folder at root into the root.
-* 1.0.42 Fixed dupplicate name merge bug in virtual 'move' of toc entries.
+* 1.0.42 Fixed duplicate name merge bug in virtual 'move' of toc entries.
 * 1.0.41 Added support for breadcrumbs - and generated TOC pages for folders that don't have an associated page.
-* 1.0.40 Added replacePath option to allow basepath to be remapped (useful for crosssite access where path may come in with prefix other than filter)
+* 1.0.40 Added replacePath option to allow basepath to be remapped (useful for cross-site access where path may come in with prefix other than filter)
 * 1.0.39 Added ability to override the prefix on search (so that we don't redirect page on search on cross-domain) - also, added default filter spec when using a service.
 * 1.0.38 Added ability to override the host.
 * 1.0.37 Fixed CSS style for TOC so that it is isolated from the page content (ul/li in main page was getting messed up).